opensearch-project/sql/docs/user/admin/settings.rst

 Introduction
 ============

-When Elasticsearch bootstraps, SQL plugin will register a few settings in Elasticsearch cluster settings.
+When OpenSearch bootstraps, SQL plugin will register a few settings in OpenSearch cluster settings.
 Most of the settings are able to change dynamically so you can control the behavior of SQL plugin without need to bounce your cluster.

 opendistro.sql.enabled